 Introducing the series

 Discworld flies through interstellar space on the back of a giant turtle.
-People much like us share it with dwarfs, werewolves (one of whom is a cop), vampires, trolls, elves (seriously malevolent) and Nac Mac Feegles.
-Real gods live on the mountain-tops and occasionally intervene in human affairs, and magic is just as real, although it can be dangerously unpredictable.
+People like us share it with dwarfs, werewolves (one of whom is a cop), vampires, trolls, elves (seriously malevolent) and Nac Mac Feegles.
+Real gods live on the mountain-tops and occasionally intervene in human affairs, and magic is as real as mud but far less predictable.

 The series began with The Colour of Magic in 1983 and grew at better than one book per year until 2015, maturing from a flippant spoof of Dungeons and Dragons and Conan the Barbarian into a vehicle for astute, but always entertaining, social comment.

 A satirist willing and able to tackle issues as divisive as racism and religion, an author with a sharp moral sense and an even sharper wit, should be entitled to some respect.
 If he writes fantasy, however, he generally won’t receive it.
 Pratchett, with sales of 45 million copies, sidestepped the issue very successfully but there is still a chasm between his fans and everyone else.

 All that Terry Pratchett’s fans need to know is that here is another Discworld novel, chronicling further adventures of the hero of Going Postal.

 It may not be the best book of the series but it is still very, very good.
 Pratchett’s world is purpose-built for examining the weirder aspects of our own, just as Lilliput was created to illuminate the absurdities of Jonathan Swift’s society.
 Making Money takes a good hard look at the banking system: why on Discworld (or Earth) should anyone value a piece of paper more than a potato?
 You can’t eat a piece of paper, can you?